HCi Factsheet – informed financial consent

 Finding out about the costs

-Before you receive hospital treatment, your doctor or specialist should provide you with information about what costs you can expect for your treatment, and identify any out-of-pocket costs.
-This is called informed financial consent, and it helps ensure that you understand what procedures will be undertaken and what the total costs (including any out-of-pocket costs) will be.
+Before you receive hospital treatment, your doctor or specialist should provide you with information about what treatment costs you can expect, and identify any out-of-pocket costs.
+This is called informed financial consent.
+It helps ensure that you understand what procedures will be undertaken and what the total costs (including any out-of-pocket costs) will be.

-It is perfectly reasonable for you to ask the doctor about the costs involved, including a clear statement of any out-of-pocket expenses, and to seek a second opinion if you think you need to.
+It is perfectly reasonable for you to ask about the costs involved, including a clear statement of any out-of-pocket expenses.
+And to seek a second opinion if you think you need to.
 You can also ask your doctor or specialist if they will use HCi’s Access Gap Cover to help reduce, or eliminate, your out-of-pocket expenses.

 Have a look at our Member Guide for a checklist of questions you can ask your doctor or specialist to understand their fees and your options.
-Medical professionals can vary their prices, but our provider search can give you an indication of likely charges.
+Medical professionals can vary their prices.

 This letter will give you an estimate of costs from that provider so it may not include extras like the anaesthetist or hospital charges.
-Ideally, get quotes from all doctors who will be involved in your treatment so you can see the total costs you may face.
+Ideally, get quotes from all doctors involved in your treatment so you can see the total costs you may face.

-The stated cost is what you can expect to be charged for the scheduled procedure, but costs are an estimate only and may increase if additional work is required during the procedure.
+The stated cost is what you can expect to be charged for the planned procedure.
+However, costs are an estimate only and may increase if additional work is required during the procedure.

-The letter will show all elements of the procedure and a total charge.
-It will also include a rebate – this refers to the amount of costs that will be covered by HCi and Medicare.
-The difference between the total and the rebate is the gap you will need to pay.
+Your letter will show all elements of the procedure and a total charge.
+It will also include a rebate – this refers to the amount of costs covered by HCi and Medicare.
+The difference between the total and the rebate is the out-of-pocket amount you will need to pay.

-Remember that you are not required to sign it at the consultation so you can think about it and speak to HCi about your health cover entitlements first.
+Remember you are not required to sign it at the consultation.
+So you can think about it and speak to HCi about your health cover entitlements first.

 You can read more about informed financial consent or call us for assistance.